bilelmsekni/Elevator-BDD-Kata/README.md

 You company is looking to build a software for their high tech elevator.
 You have been assigned to write the program based on specifications written by your colleagues.
 The expected behaviour of the elevator is as following:

-- The building has 5 floors and an underground level.
+- The building has 6 floors and an underground level.
-- Elevator must open doors on every calling floor if it's going up.
+- Elevator must open doors on every calling floor above it's current level if it's going up.
-- Elevator must open doors on every calling floor if it's going down.
+- Elevator must open doors on every calling floor below it's current level if it's going down.
 - Elevator can not change his direction until all calling floors on it's way have been served.
 - Elevator can not work if its door is still open.
 - Elevator can not work if its total weight exceeds 300 kg

+Examples:

+	Given the elevator is on the 0 floor
+	 And Matt wants to take elevator from 0 floor to 3 floor And Emily wants to take elevator from 2 floor to -1 floor When the elevator operates
+	Then the elevator opens doors respectively on 0, 2, 3, -1 floors

+	Given the elevator is on the 3 floor
+	 And Matt wants to take elevator from 2 floor to 0 floor And Emily wants to take elevator from 0 floor to 1 floor When the elevator operates
+	Then the elevator opens doors respectively on 2, 0, 1 floors

+	Given the elevator is on the 0 floor
+	 And Matt wants to take elevator from -1 floor to 2 floor And Emily wants to take elevator from 3 floor to 6 floor When the elevator operates
+	Then the elevator opens doors respectively on -1, 2, 3, 6 floors

    3. Understanding the solution
 ===============

+- UseElevatorV1: Create your first feature, generate the steps and check if the test runs ok.
+- UseElevatorV2: Write multiple scenarios and notice how the same steps can share their implementation.
+Change step scope if necessary.
+- UseElevatorV3: Use parameters to reduce the quantity of written code and avoid unecessary duplication
+- UseElevatorV4: Demonstrate how tables and its helpers can be used.
+Notice the background setup for the feature.
+- UseElevatorV5: Use the scenario outline to make a more clear concept and reduce code amount.
+- TBD: SpecFlow has hooks (methods can be executed before/after a scenario/feature)
+- TBD: DataSharing in specFlow can be done through 3 ways: Instance fields, scenario context and dependency injection

    4. Licensing
 ===============